Human Rights & Diversity

 Training for managers

-The Yamato Group continues to create employment opportunities for persons with disabilities based on our Corporate Stance, which states that we will actively support the independence of persons with disabilities and other socially vulnerable people.
-Yamato Transport has assigned personnel in charge of promoting the employment of persons with disabilities nationwide, and holds monthly meetings on a regional basis to share issues and examples of good initiatives for promoting employment, engage in recruitment activities, and provide support to help employees stay in their jobs.
+The Yamato Group continues to create employment opportunities for people with disabilities based on our Corporate Stance, which states that we will actively support the independence of people with disabilities and other socially vulnerable people.
+As of March 31, 2025, the Group employs 3,113 people with disabilities, an employment rate of 3.35%.

 Establishment of Universal Guidelines